auth0/docs/articles/connections/social/apple.md

 Once you have the credentials you need from your Apple developer account, navigate to the [Connections > Social page](${manage_url}) in the Auth0 Dashboard, and click on the Apple connection.

-Fill in the Client ID, Client Secret Signing Key, and the Team ID here.
-You can also fill in the Key ID, but this is optional, as Apple will accept the key without it.
+Fill in the Client ID (Services ID), Client Secret Signing Key, the Team ID, and the Client Signing Key ID (if you have it) here.
+You can also fill in the Key ID, but this is optional, as Apple will accept the key without the ID.

 ![Apple Connection Settings](/media/articles/connections/social/apple/apple_connection.png)